General Overview

 When all the groups have provided input, the process makes a request to an estimation system (Web Service call for example) with the provided data, and gets in return cost and time figures for the change.
 This information goes to the organizing manager for final review.
 At this time he can reject the request due to high time and cost estimate or if that’s not the case the flow continues to the sales manager who will create the quote and notify the customer with the positive resolution.

-Let’s break this process in components and see where BPM can add value.
+Let’s break this process into components and see where BPM can add value.

-• Reducing the errors – BPM will assign time limits to all tasks, and implement auto escalation features, triggered when the limit is passed.
-If the sales manager doesn’t respond in a given time, a notification will be send to his substitute or manager.
+- Reducing the errors – BPM will assign time limits to all tasks, and implement auto-escalation features, triggered when the limit is passed.
+If the sales manager doesn’t respond in a given time, a notification will be sent to his substitute or manager.

-• Visibility – BPM will enable all process participants to monitor process status at any time.
+- Visibility – BPM will enable all process participants to monitor the process status at any time.
 It can be easily seen who has completed the work and who has not.

-• Analysis – BPM can gather different parameters from the process other than the main goal (the quota).
-For example how long it took, how much it costs, which department is the slowest.
-Depending on the results the flow can be modified, rules adjusted all to aim of increasing operational efficiency.
+- Analysis – BPM can gather different parameters from the process other than the main goal (the quota).
+For example how long it took, how much it cost, which department is the slowest.
+Depending on the results the flow can be modified, and rules adjusted to aim of increasing operational efficiency.

 Why BPM?